 Details of Child and Condition

 Name of child:

 Date of birth:

 Class/Form: Add photo here

 Medical Diagnosis/Condition:

 Triggers:

 Signs/Symptoms:

 Treatments:

 Has the Parental Consent Form been completed?
-(Medication cannot be administered without parenta l approval) Yes/No
+(Medication cannot be administered without parental approval) Yes/No

 Date: Review Date:

 Medication Needs of Child

 Medication:

 Dose:

 Specify if any other treatments are required:

 Can the pupil self-manage his/her medication?
+Yes/No If Yes, specify the ar rangements in place to monitor this:

-Yes/No If Indicate the level of support needed, including in responsibility for their own health needs)
+Indicate the level of support needed, including in emergencies: (a responsibility for their own health needs) some children will be able to take

+some children will be able to take

+some children will be able to take

-Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
-Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition: Detail the contingency arrangements in the event that members of staff are absent:
+Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
+Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition: